-Radiation therapy (also referred to as radiotherapy) is a cancer treatment used to destroy and/or shrink cancer.
+Radiation therapy (also referred to as radiotherapy or X-ray therapy) is a cancer treatment used to destroy and/or shrink cancer.

 Radiation therapy can be used: